USRSE/usrse.github.io/_events/2021/2021-12-sc-election-voting.md

 ---

-The voting period for the [2021 US-RSE Steetring Committee election](https://us-rse.org/about/election/) is from December 3 through December 10, 2021.
+The voting period for the [2021 US-RSE Steering Committee election](https://us-rse.org/about/election/) is from December 3 through December 10, 2021.